LCBH/UKano/examples/README.md

 We list them all in the [next section](#list-of-case-studies) and provide benchmarks in section [Benchmarks](#benchmarks).

-Finally, note that for some protocols, you need to use specific idealizations heuristics as explained in the [dedicated section of the wiki](https://github.com/LCBH/UKano/wiki#idealizations-heuristics).
+Finally, note that for some protocols, you need to use specific idealisations heuristics as explained in the [dedicated section of the wiki](https://github.com/LCBH/UKano/wiki#idealisations-heuristics).
 We also list in section [Benchmarks](#benchmarks) the different results (conclusion and time needed to conclude) one obtain depending on the chosen heuristic.